erwindeg/erwindeg.github.io/content/why-use-kotlin-instead-of-java.md

 	}
 ```

-The argument is matched against the conditions, unit the first one matches.
+The argument is matched against the conditions, until the first one matches.

 When can also be used to directly asign a value to a variable.